apache/tvm/docs/dev/index.rst

 optimizations such as constant folding and dead-code elimination, and tensor-computation specific passes such as layout transformation and scaling factor folding.

-Near the end of the relay optimization pipeline, we will run a pass(FuseOps) to break the end to end function(e.g. mobilenet) into sub-function(e.g. conv2d-relu) segments.
+Near the end of the relay optimization pipeline, we will run a pass(FuseOps) to break the end-to-end function(e.g. MobileNet) into sub-function(e.g. conv2d-relu) segments.
 We call these segments of functions.
 This process helps us to divide the original problem into two sub-problems: